MicroEJ/docs/VEEPortingGuide/watchdog-timer.rst

-Note that compared to the Java API, you have to get error codes returned by functions to check if the function is executed correctly since you have no access to exceptions generated for the Java.
+Note that compared to the Java API, you have to get error codes returned by functions to check if the function is executed correctly since you have no access to exceptions generated for the Java code.

-The Watchdog Timer Low Level API provides a set of functions with the same usage as in Java.
+The Watchdog Timer Low Level API provides a set of functions with the same usage as in Java code.
 Here is the list of the watchdog Low Level API functions:

 .. code:: c